A Gap Between the Hypergraph and Stabilizer Entropy Cones: Entropy Cones

-which thus constitutes a valid inequality on hypergraphs.
-This inequality has a left-hand side which evaluates to $-1$ on \eqref{eq:gs15}, thereby ruling out $\Vec{S}(G_{15})$ as possibly being realizable by hypergraphs.
+which constitutes a valid inequality on hypergraphs.
+A contraction map which proves \eqref{eq:ineq15} can be found in Appendix \ref{app:f}.
+The LHS of the inequality evaluates to $-1$ on~\eqref{eq:gs15}, thereby ruling out $\Vec{S}(G_{15})$ as possibly being realizable by hypergraphs.
 We obtained $10$ other symmetry inequivalent inequalities which are altogether non-redundant and similarly exclude $\Vec{S}(G_{15})$ from the hypergraph cone.
 Since their structure does not seem to be particularly illuminating, we have decided not to include them in this note, but they are available to the interested reader upon request.
-The existence of \eqref{eq:ineq15} and other inequalities bounding the hypergraph cone implies that some subspace of vectors of the stabilizer cone are inaccessible to hypergraphs.
-Using the containment result of \cite{Walter:2020zvt}, the validity of \eqref{eq:ineq15} thus proves strict containment of the hypergraph cone inside the stabilizer cone for all $n\geq5$.
+The existence of~\eqref{eq:ineq15} and other inequalities bounding the hypergraph cone implies that some subspace of vectors of the stabilizer cone are inaccessible to hypergraphs.
+Using the containment result of~\cite{Walter:2020zvt}, the validity of~\eqref{eq:ineq15} thus proves strict containment of the hypergraph cone inside the stabilizer cone for all $n\geq5$.